Information Hub

 Stay warm, stay independent – no power, no problem with wood heating.

 Wood has kept people warm since the cave days and remains the most affordable, reliable, and sustainable heating option, especially in rural areas.
-The ripple effect of uninformed fear-mongering threatens our right to choose how we heat our homes, forcing us toward costly electric-only alternatives.
+The ripple effect of uninformed fear-mongering in ACT threatens our right to choose how we heat our homes, forcing us toward costly electric-only alternatives.
 Backed by research, the real solution isn’t banning wood heating – it’s upgrading to modern, efficient models that provide warmth while meeting today’s environmental standards.

 We ask you support our industry by signing the petition below.